Give2Peer/g2p-client-android/README.md

 - [ ] Bugfix:  make sure temporary picture files are removed.
 - [x] Feature: suggest enabling the GPS.
+- [x] Feature: parallax the new item picture.
+- [ ] Refacto: remove usage of parent LocatorActivity.
+- [ ] Feature: show new item location on a small map.
 - [ ] Feature: thank someone for an item.
 - [ ] Feature: list notifications in the profile.
 - [ ] Feature: all-time world leaderboard.